pnderitu/DUK_Automated_Curation/README.md

 dropout (0.2, 0.5), learning_rate (1e-4, 1e-2) and regularisation (0.0001, 0.01).

-**train**: Training mode will load the csv, split into train/val datasets at 80/20 splits and train a single or multi-output model based on the provided label_column +/- aux-column and save the model at each epoch if the monitored metric improves.
-Note, initially the encoder weights (EfficientNet-V1-B0) are frozen until early stop criteria reached then the whole model is trained.
+**train**: Training mode will load the csv, split into train/val datasets at 80/20 splits and train a single or multi-output model based on the provided label_column +/- aux_column and save the model at each epoch if the monitored metric improves.
+Note, initially the encoder weights (EfficientNet-V1-B0) are frozen until early stop criteria are reached then the whole model is trained.

-**test**: Training mode will load the csv and return confusion matrices and ROC curves for the label_column +/- aux-column and save the resulting figures.
+**test**: Training mode will load the csv and return confusion matrices and ROC curves for the label_column +/- aux_column and save the resulting figures.

-**Predict**: Predict mode will load the csv and return predictions for binary labels or the argmax index for multi-class labels saved back in the original csv.
+**Predict**: Predict mode will load the csv and return predictions for binary labels or the argmax index for multi-class labels saved in the original csv.

 ### Single-output model with tune, train, test or predict modes
 ```main.py  -dp ['path to csv'] -ip ['path to images'] -sp ['path to save logs/models/examples/results'] -l ['label column e.g., Laterality'] -mt single-output -m ['mode']```